 I have noticed that in the majority of airline pilot divorces that the ex does not go along willingly with this visitation arrangement.
 So be prepared to have to fight this in the family court system.

-Sample airline pilot possession orders [Consult with a family law attorney in your state; I am not a licensed attorney]:
+Sample airline pilot possession orders [Consult with a family law attorney in your state; I am not an attorney]:

 - Sample airline possession order template